Digital leadership and the search for critical hires

-Every year, new developments in the digital world emerge that prompt workplace transformations.
-The unparalleled urgency to advance tech during the COVID-19 pandemic has tested organizations’ ability to adapt faster than ever before.
+Every year, new developments in the digital world emerge that prompt workplace transformation.
+The unparalleled urgency for technology advancement during the COVID-19 pandemic tested the ability of organizations to adapt faster than ever before.
 Even in a post-pandemic world, digital transformation is still equally as important.
 Companies that prioritize digital transformation will grow and thrive while those that don't, will struggle to survive.

 Now that remote and hybrid work has become the new normal, keeping up with technology is crucial.
-Over the last two years, big data leaders in the C-suite have played critical roles in decision-making along with key tech hires.
+Over the last two years, big data leaders in the C-Suite have played critical roles in decision-making along with key tech hires.
 These positions,ranging from data scientists to cybersecurity leaders, drive innovation and are heavily relied upon to influence executive-level agenda items and roadmaps.
-This ensures continued timely transformation occurs.
-As such, it’s imperative leaders hire the right talent to expand the executive team so today plays nice with future state needs.
+This ensures that continued timelytransformation occurs.
+As such, it is imperative that leadershire the right talent to expand the executive team.

 What makes a good digital leader?

 How this translates across upper management varies greatly.
-As an example, for a chief data officer (CDO), translating data into business action is vital.
+As an example, for a chief data officer, translating data into business action is vital.
 Tech teams are often hyper-analytical and challenged to actively take steps with data that’s been accrued.
-For a chief information security officer (CISO), the ability to navigate and resolve data breaches effectively paints the picture of a good data leader.
-Finding someone with a passion to innovate for the betterment of the industry’s future is the goal.
+For a chief information security officer, the ability to protect and then navigate and resolve data breaches effectively paints the picture of a good data leader.

-Prioritizing digital leadership in your executive search efforts will make a grand statement about your company's aspirations and what you stand for – so exploring someone’s personal requirements and finding cultural alignment will inevitably help steer your company in a positive direction.
+Prioritizing digital leadership in your executive search efforts will make a grand statement about your company's aspirations and inevitably help steer your company in a positive direction.

-Tip: Finding a great digital leader may feel elusive if you haven’t done your due diligence around readiness.
-It’s often the case that companies underestimate readiness and overestimate investments.
-Click to tweet Startups make this mistake, yet, contrarily, they’re also equipped to disrupt industries far easier.
-Evaluate readiness around current state tech and allocate timelines before rushing to hire someone to fill the spot without any substantial path to build upon.
-If you’re not prepared for the future state, the budget and rallying support around it are bound to run dry.
+Finding a great digital leader may feel elusive if you haven’t done your due diligence around readiness.
+Evaluate readiness around the current state of your tech stack and allocate timelines before rushing to hire someone to fill the role.
+If you’re not prepared for the future, rallying support and staying within budget will be difficult.
 This ensures a realistic progression around shifting market spend so your end-goal tech has long-term viability.

 How to find critical hires to support digital leadership